 Mantra mediation – You silently repeat a calming word, thought, or phrase to prevent distracting thoughts.

 Tai Chi – Yes, this is a form of mediation!
-In Tai Chi, you perform a self-paced series of postures or movements in a slow manner while focusing on practicing deep breathing.
+In Tai Chi, you slowly perform a self-paced series of postures or movements while practicing deep breathing.

-Mindfulness mediation – This simple form of mediation is purely focused on being mindful, or having an increased awareness and acceptance of living in the present moment.
-For mindfulness, you should attempt to broaden your awareness, focus on the flow of your breath, and let your thoughts and emotions pass without judgement.
+Mindfulness mediation – This simple form of mediation focuses on being mindful and having an increased awareness and acceptance of living in the present moment.
+For mindfulness, you should attempt to broaden your awareness, focus on the flow of your breath, and let your thoughts and emotions pass without judgment.

-Whether it be taking a simple walk outside, watching a mindless television show, or creating a To Do list, it is important to remember that there is largely right or wrong way to reduce stress.
+Whether taking a simple walk outside, watching a mindless television show or creating a To-Do list, it is important to remember that there are many healthy and impactful ways to reduce stress.